-- 3.1.1 All Rail Corridor Access is categorized into three main types of access based on the level of disruption they cause to Train Movements.
+- (a) All Rail Corridor Access is categorized into three main types of access based on the level of disruption they cause to Train Movements.
 These are:

-- a) Non-Disruptive Access;
+- (i) Non-Disruptive Access

-- b) White Period Access; and
+- (ii) White Period Access

-- c) Disruptive Access.
+- (iii) Disruptive Access

-- 3.1.2 The category of Rail Corridor Access determines the level of access planning required.
+- (b) The category of Rail Corridor Access determines the level of access planning required.
 Please refer to Appendix A for a summary of the Rail Corridor Access planning timeframes associated with each Rail Corridor Access category.
 All Access requests are to be submitted via the Network Access Planning Tool (NAPT).
 Please see Appendix D for a link to the NAPT.